 Atharva Kulkarni

 Hello!
-I am a first year CS PhD student at the University of Southern California, advised by Swabha Swayamdipta, and a member of USC NLP Group and DILL Lab.
-Currently, I am a visiting student researcher at UC Berkeley – Simons Institute for the Theory of Computing.
+I am a second year CS PhD student at the University of Southern California, advised by Swabha Swayamdipta, and a member of DILL Lab and USC NLP Group.

-My current research focuses on theoretical & empirical understanding of language models.
+My broad research focus is on theoretical & empirical understanding of foundation models.
 Specifically, I am interested in:

-- Exploring avenues for improving their reliability & trustworthiness.
+• Exploring avenues for improving their reliability, safety, & trustworthiness.

 Before coming to CMU, I was a Predoctoral Researcher (Research Associate) at the Laboratory for Computational Social Systems (LCS2), IIIT Delhi.
 Even before that, I graduated with a Bachelors of Engineering in Computer Science from Savitribai Phule Pune University.